ProxiBlue/vagrant_m2_vuestorefront/readme.md

 You HOST user .ssh folder is mounted within the magento Docker box under /home/vagrant/.ssh (vagrant is your default user inside the Docker environment)
-This allow you to ssh from within the vagrant environment to any external resources, as all yoru keys are available, including your hosts config file.
+This allow you to ssh from within the vagrant environment to any external resources, as all your keys are available, including your hosts config file.

 #### GUI applications